Home » Sides » Low Carb Shrimp Fried Cauliflower Rice

 Here are some easy ways to customize your shrimp fried cauliflower rice recipe and make it your own:

-• Swap the Protein: Substitute shrimp with chicken, beef, or tofu for a different source of protein.
-Each option brings a unique flavor and texture that complements the cauliflower rice.
+• Swap the Protein: Substitute shrimp with chicken, beef, or air fryer steak tips for a different source of protein.

-• Add More Vegetables: Toss in other low-carb veggies like mushrooms, roasted zucchini, snap peas, or broccoli.
-These additions can add variety and enhance the dish’s nutritional value and flavor.
+• Add More Vegetables: Toss in other low-carb veggies like mushrooms, roasted zucchini, snap peas, or broccoli to stretch the meal further.

 • Top It Off: Garnish with fresh herbs like cilantro, green onions, or basil for an extra freshness.
 For crunch, you can also add chopped nuts or seeds, like peanuts or sesame seeds.

-• Mix in Some Fruit: For a unique twist, add pineapple chunks or mango for a sweet and tangy contrast to the savory flavors, creating a tropical flair reminiscent of Thai-style fried rice.
+• Mix in Some Fruit: Add pineapple chunks or mango for a sweet and tangy contrast.

-Start by preparing all your vegetables.
 If you aren’t using pre-riced cauliflower, pulse fresh cauliflower in a food processor until it’s a rice-like consistency.
-Then, follow these simple instructions.

 Raw shrimp, chopped green beans, bell peppers, carrots, and onions sizzle in a beige frying pan on a stovetop, perfect for creating keto fried cauliflower rice with shrimp.

-In the same skillet, add oil, onion, garlic, mixed vegetables, and shrimp.
+Step 2: In the same skillet, add the oil, onion, garlic, mixed vegetables, and shrimp, and saute.

 A pan filled with cooked shrimp, diced red and green bell peppers, and onions on a stovetop sizzles with keto fried cauliflower rice.
 A striped cloth is visible at the bottom.

-Cook until veggies and shrimp are fully cooked.
+Step 3: Cook it all until veggies and shrimp are fully cooked.

 A skillet filled with shrimp, chopped vegetables, and topped with a mound of keto fried cauliflower rice.

-Add cauliflower rice, soy sauce, black pepper, and ginger.
+Step 4: Add the low-carb cauliflower rice, soy sauce, black pepper, and ginger.

 A pan filled with keto fried cauliflower rice features scrambled eggs, shrimp, and diced vegetables.